nwawrzyniak/wp-i-know-what-im-doing/README.md

-# wp-i-know-what-im-doing
+# WP I Know What I'm Doing (wp-i-know-what-im-doing)
-A WordPress plugin which adds functions for experienced users to the WordPress admin area
+A WordPress plugin which adds functions for experienced users to the WordPress admin area.

-Feature list:
+## Feature list:
 - Adds WordPress' hidden "All Options" page (options.php) to the Options submenu